 Betta fish fight to establish a territory, including food resources, shelter, and access to females.
 This is a common cause of aggressive behavior in many different fish species.

-There is much debate over whether this fighting behavior is innate or a consequence of how betta fish are reared.
+There is debate over whether this fighting behavior is innate or a consequence of how betta fish are reared.
 Studies have shown that bettas reared in a group have less aggressive tendencies.
 It is hard to know with some suppliers how your betta fish were reared and how aggressive they may be, and may take a few weeks for you to be able to tell their level of aggression.
+Most male bettas, though, are aggressive and cannot be kept with other bettas.

-Although less common, female betta fish can be aggressive in tanks that are overstocked.
-Female bettas are commonly kept in a small group, known as a "harem," and individual fish may be more or less aggressive than others in a group, often leading to an established hierarchy.
+Female bettas are not usually aggressive to each other.
+Female bettas are commonly kept in a small group, known as a "sorority" or "harem," and individual fish may be more or less aggressive than others in a group, often leading to an established hierarchy.
 Once established, the addition of new females to the harem may result in increased fighting as a new hierarchy is established.
+Female bettas are commonly kept in an aquarium with other fish species of similar size.

-Betta fish may be aggressive to fish of other species kept in the same tank.
-It is critical to add fish that are not aggressive and good community players to your aquarium or tank.
+While male bettas can’t be housed with other bettas, a single male betta can be kept in the same aquarium with other non-aggressive fish species.
+Female bettas can also be housed with other fish species.
+Some betta fish may be aggressive to fish of other species kept in the same tank, if those fish have flowing fins similar to another betta.
+It is critical to add fish that are not aggressive and good community players to your aquarium.
 It will depend on your betta's individual personality to determine if they can be kept with additional species.
 Some bettas are too aggressive to be kept with any other fish.
-It is best that betta fish are added to the tank last in order to decrease any potential aggressive interactions.
+It is best that betta fish are added to the aquarium last in order to decrease any potential aggressive interactions.

 Signs of Fighting in Betta Fish

-The most common sign of fighting is active fighting, including ramming or nipping.
-If you do not see your fish actively fighting, you may see other clinical signs, including missing scales, torn fins, or increased hiding.
+The most common signs of fighting are gill flaring, ramming or fin nipping.
+If you do not see your fish actively fighting, you may see other signs, including missing scales, torn fins, or increased hiding.
 Severe signs include lethargy, decreased appetite, prolonged hiding periods, and sudden death.
+If trying to keep female bettas together and you see signs of fighting, the aggressive fish must be separated.

-"Fin rot" or fraying fins is a common problem in betta fish.
+"Fin rot" or fraying fins is a common problem in betta fish, because of their long flowing fins.
 Often, this is a general sign of illness and a poorly functioning immune system.
-Another common cause is overdecorating with lots of items that can tear betta fins.
-Fighting will often result in other clinical signs, not just fin damage.
+Another common cause of fin damage is overdecorating with lots of items that can tear betta fins.

 How to Stop Fighting

 The best way to stop your fish from fighting is to only have one male fish per tank.
-Provide a visual barrier between the two tanks so the fish cannot see each other at any time.
-Simple tank backgrounds or a piece of cardboard are effective visual barriers.
+If keeping bettas in individual tanks, provide a visual barrier between the two tanks so the fish cannot see each other at any time.
+Simple aquarium backgrounds or a piece of cardboard are effective visual barriers.

-Visual toys including mirrors or mirrors placed near the tank should also be removed.
+Visual toys that have mirrors in them, or mirrors placed near the aquarium should also be removed.
 Bettas have been known to aggressively respond to their own reflections.
-Although these may be considered "enrichment" items, these items are known stressors in bettas and should not be added to betta tanks.
-Injuries can occur when betta fish attack toys or the sides of their tank.
+Although these may be considered "enrichment" items, these are known stressors in bettas and should not be added to betta tanks.
+Injuries can occur when betta fish attack toys or their reflections in a mirror.

 Treatments have been attempted with marijuana and Prozac to decrease aggressive betta fish behavior.
-Bettas responded with decreased aggressive behavior with both, but became tolerant of the marijuana dose.
-Bettas also responded with a decrease in aggressive behavior with Prozac, but repeat treatments have not be studied.
+Bettas responded with decreased aggressive behavior with both treatments, but became tolerant of the marijuana dose.
 Always consult your veterinarian before embarking on any treatments for your pet fish.

 Iwata E, Masamoto K, Kuga H, Ogino M. Timing of isolation from an enriched environment determines the level of aggressive behavior and sexual maturity in Siamese fighting fish (Betta splendens).
 BMC Zoology.
 2021;6(1):15.